 Boys who attend WBHS are expected to wear their uniform correctly and with pride at all times – whilst at school, to and from school and when representing the school.

-*If you are not purchasing items of uniform from a school approved uniform supplier (Northland School Wear, The Warehouse and Bethells), please contact the school to have the uniform item approved.
+*If you are not purchasing items of uniform from a school approved uniform supplier (Northland School Wear, Bethells and the Warehouse), please contact the school to have the uniform item approved

 Uniform for students in Years 9 – 13: